 Preppers can learn a lot from studying military exercises.
 Take your preps to the next level by practicing actual off grid survival.
 Renting a remote cabin for a few days or even an RV motor home or trailer can help prepare your family in advance for an actual bug out — should we ever face a national catastrophe.

 Off the Grid Practice Survival: Cabin Rentals and RV Camping

-Reading the headlines and watching the news today can only impress the responsible person that “the leaves are on the fig trees”.
+Reading the headlines and watching the news today can only impress the responsible person that it makes sense to be prepared (if you don’t feel this way, you’re probably succumbing to normalcy bias).
 Preparing the family group to survive, endure and thrive in a catastrophic environment from natural disasters, or manmade wars and revolutions is a serious task.

 Want To Be “Ready For Anything?”
 Rehearse A Few Bug Outs In Advance

 The stress of getting ready and being ready to leave the familiar world of home and live in a world of unknowns can be made easier by preparation and practice.
 You should also have an INCH bag in case the disaster is one that makes your home unsafe or unlivable.

 Rent And Spend Several Days In An Off Grid Cabin